 For an institution, the Audit allows you to identify upcoming technical skills gaps, unused technical expertise, and areas of support and development that your technical workforce might benefit from.

-The entire process also helps with Technician Commitment pledges, by raising the Visibility and Recognition of technicians, as well as identifying development needs, which supports Career Development in such a way that allows you to plan the future Sustainability of your technical workforce.
+The entire process also helps by raising the Visibility and Recognition of technicians, as well as identifying development needs, which supports Career Development in such a way that allows you to plan the future Sustainability of your technical workforce.

 An overview of some of the benefits Reading University found from running the Audit can be found here.

 If there’s one thing you’d say is key to making the audit successful, what would it be?